mattischrome/console-blog/content/posts/gods-of-metal/index.md

 - Non Fiction
 - Fifteen
 title: Eric Schlosser, Gods of Metal
-heroImage: ../../assets/images/defaultHero.jpg
-description: Y-12 is the United States' most secure weapons-grade Uranium storage facility.
-It is known as the "
 ---
 Y-12 is the United States' most secure weapons-grade Uranium storage facility.
 It is known as the "Fort Knox of Uranium".
 In 2012 it was infiltrated by three elderly peace protesters, sparking a major scandal about the safety of US nuclear sites.
 "Gods of Metal" by Eric Schlosser tells the story of that break-in alongside a history of both the anti-nuclear movement (in particular [the Plowshares movement](https://en.wikipedia.org/wiki/Plowshares_Movement)) and nuclear security in the United States.